Varsity Head Coach Bios

-I coached Varsity Girls Basketball at Jim Elliot Christian School for 20 years.
+I coached Varsity Girls Basketball at Jim Elliot Christian School for 20 years and have been coaching at FRCS since 2016.
 I coach because I love the sport, but over the years I have realized I coach more because I love the interaction with our young people.
 I enjoy seeing them learn and grow in confidence and skill.
 We have a tremendous opportunity to impact others positively through our faith and how we demonstrate that during competition.
 It is my highest priority to help our kids learn to compete with Christian character and to learn to serve and honor our opponents while competing with great intensity and passion.
 I also hope that they leave with a passion to remain active and fit throughout their life.

 Paul Lowe (Football)

 Coach Lowe has been leading the Football program at Front Range Christian since 2016.
 He has been a coach since 2003 in various sports that include Track & Field, Football, Basketball and Swimming.
 In addition to Football, he is currently the Head Coach of the Denver Christian Track & Field program.
 Outside of coaching, he is a Youth Pastor at Hillcrest Christian Church.
 He is an avid mountain biker, hiker and would rather sleep in a tent than inside.
 He has been married to Katina since 2005.

 I am a Colorado native who is married with four kids.
 My biggest passions growing up were playing sports, skiing, waterskiing, and doing anything adrenaline inducing.
 I began playing volleyball as a young adult, and I had the fortune of having many great players mentor me and teach me the game.
 I played for over 20 years and competed in innumerable tournaments and leagues at double A men’s level and in co-ed.